KRL Commuterline

 KRL Commuterline, commonly known as Greater Jakarta Commuter rail, Jakarta Commuter rail, and KRL Commuter Line Jabodetabek is a commuter rail system for Greater Jakarta in Indonesia.
 It was previously known as KRL Jabodetabek.
 It is operated by KAI Commuter (KAIC), a subsidiary of the Indonesian national railway company PT Kereta Api Indonesia (KAI).

 The rail system uses rolling stock of rapid transit standard and operates high frequency services with minimum headway.
-In 2019, the average number of Commuterline users per day reached 1.04 million, with the record of the highest number of users served in a day being 1,154,080.
+In 2026, the average number of Commuterline users per day reached 1.1 million.
+During June-July 2025, this figure surged to 1.3 million per day.

 "KRL" itself stands for "Kereta Rel Listrik" (literally "electric rail train" or "electric railcar"), a term for an electric multiple unit train.

 History

 Colonial era

-In 1917, a plan to introduce electric railways in what was then Batavia was made by Dutch colonial railway company Staatsspoorwegen.
+In 1917, a plan to introduce electric railways in what was then Batavia known as Jakarta was made by Dutch colonial railway company Staatsspoorwegen.
 A railway between Tanjung Priok to Meester Cornelis (Jatinegara) was the first line to be electrified, becoming the first narrow gauge electric railway service in Southeast Asia.
 The electric rail construction began in 1923 and completed on 24 December 1924, powered by 1500 V DC overhead wires.
 The line was opened on 6 April 1925—in time for the SS 50th anniversary—with 3000-series electric locomotives from SLM–BBC (Swiss Locomotive and Machine Works – Brown Boveri & Cie), 3100-series electric locomotives from AEG Germany, 3200-series electric locomotives from Werkspoor Netherlands and passenger coaches, as well as 30 ESS 100/200/400 EMU passenger motor and trailer cars forming electric multiple unit rakes, all manufactured for the railway by Westinghouse and General Electric.

 The electrification project continued and on 1 May 1927, all the rail lines that surround Batavia had been fully electrified.
 Batavia Zuid station (now Jakarta Kota) was temporarily closed in 1926 and was reopened on 8 October 1929 to accommodate the new electric motive power that by then had become an envy of the region, which by then had been dominated by steam.
 The last part of the electrification project, Batavia Zuid – Buitenzorg (Bogor), was completed in 1930.
 After independence in 1945, in periods before and after a brief return to Dutch government control for the network and also a 4-year Japanese operation of the railways during the Second World War, the Jakarta electric railway fell under the supervision of the new Indonesian government thru DKARI (Djawatan Kereta Api Repoeblik Indonesia, Indonesian Railways Service, former name of the present KAI), with Indonesian personnel controlling its assets.
 The city's growth postwar led to the network becoming the nation's true first commuter rail service, combined with steam and later on diesel powered commuter trains serving the capital and its suburbs.